 Louisiana Hwy.
 165 runs the full north-south length of Allen Parish.
 We are approximately 30 minutes from Louisiana Interstate 10 and 45 minutes from Louisiana Interstate 49.

-There are many interesting and fun things to do in Allen Parish and the newest event is no exception.
-The 60+ Re-Thunk Junk Flea Market Trail happens the 3rd Friday and Saturday in October.
-So ya’ll come on over and check out the bargains and buy some stuff!
+There are many interesting and fun things to do in Allen Parish and our biggest annual event is no exception.
+The Re-Thunk Junk Flea Market Trail happens the 3rd Friday, Saturday and Sunday in October and is over 60+ miles.
+So if your itching for a bargain, or scratching for some cash, join the flea market trail!
+All Buyers and Vendors are welcome!
 For more information on this event, please call 888-639-4868.
-Vendors and buyers are most welcome in our parish!

 Allen Parish Tourism Commission